 Follow-Up Investigations

-Whether an investigation will be done and when, is unpredictable.
+Whether an investigation will be carried out and when is unpredictable.

 This work was done for a consultant to determine whether additional load can be added without any upgrading of the network.
 It was done at a medium-voltage municipal substation with the knowledge and consent of the municipal engineering department.
 As a courtesy, the results were sent to the municipal engineering department by the consultant, and we must now wait for their reaction.